-- a candidate may seek nomination for mayor and council but if elected as mayor and councillor, the mayoral position is taken and the councillor position is filled by the next highest polling candidate. - a candidate may seek nomination for mayor and council but cannot also seek nomination for the Northland Regional Council i.e. a candidate may stand for the Kaipara District Council or the Northland Regional Council, but not both.
-[Section 58 Local Electoral Act 2001].
+a candidate may seek nomination for mayor and council but if elected to both, the mayoral position is filled and the councillor position is filled with the next highest polling unelected candidate.

-- a candidate may seek nomination for one ward only (not multiple wards). - a candidate for mayor or council (or candidate's spouse) cannot be a person concerned or interested in contracts over \$25,000 with the Kaipara District Council [Section 3(1) Local Authorities (Members' Interests) Act 1968].
-This restriction may be waived, and it is recommended that advice from Audit New Zealand is sought. - an employee of Kaipara District Council who is elected as mayor or councillor must resign from their position as an employee of the Kaipara District Council before taking up their position.
+- a candidate may seek nomination for mayor and council but cannot also seek nomination for Northland Regional Council, i.e. a candidate may stand for the Kaipara District Council or Northland Regional Council, but not both.
+[Section 58 Local Electoral Act 2001] - a candidate for mayor or council (or candidate's spouse) cannot be a person concerned or interested in contracts over \$25,000 with the Kaipara District Council.
+[Section 3(1) Local Authorities (Members' Interests) Act 1968] This restriction may be waived, and it is recommended that advice from the Office of the Auditor General New Zealand is sought. - an employee of the Kaipara District Council who is elected as mayor or councillor must resign from their position as an employee of the Kaipara District Council before taking up their position.
 An employee will need to alert their manager of the intention to stand for office prior to any nomination being lodged.
-[Section 41(5) Local Government Act 2002].
+[Section 41(5) Local Government Act 2002]